Deploying previous versions of the Azure Information Protection scanner

 For client installation instructions, see the admin guide.
 If you have previously installed the scanner and now need to upgrade it to a later version, see Upgrading the Azure Information Protection scanner.

 |Configured labels that apply automatic classification, and optionally, protection||For more information about how to configure a label for conditions and to apply protection:

 - How to configure conditions for automatic and recommended classification

 - How to configure a label for Rights Management protection

 Tip: You can use the instructions from the tutorial to test the scanner with a label that looks for credit card numbers in a prepared Word document.
 However, you will need to change the label configuration so that Select how this label is applied is set to Automatic rather than Recommended.
 Then remove the label from the document (if it is applied) and copy the file to a data repository for the scanner.
-For quick testing, this could be a local folder on the scanner computer.

 Although you can run the scanner even if you haven't configured labels that apply automatic classification, this scenario is not covered with these instructions.
 More information